 A full year warranty is given on our products when they are cared for as directed below.

-Please follow care instructions carefully to ensure you product stays under warranty, and to ensure product durability.
+Please follow care instructions carefully to ensure your product stays under warranty, and ensure product durability.
 This is real sheepskin on a full leather hide.

 Regular Maintenance – Dry between rides.
 Place the pad sheepskin face up in a cool environment.
 In humid climates use a fan to blow over the pad.
 Once the pad is dry, lightly brush the sheepskin with a pet brush to help to keep the wool fluffy and resilient for the next ride.

 Drying Sheepskin— Sheepskin saddle pads should be laid flat, sheepskin up, out of the sun preferably under a fan.
 No dryers or other heating devices.
-The ThinLine shim may slow drying time so placing absorbent products such as heavy duty paper towels or shami’s such as sham wow inside the pocket.
-Do not brush or pull sheepskin when wet.
+The ThinLine shim may slow drying time so placing absorbent products such as paper towels or shami’s such as sham wow inside the pocket.
+Do not brush, pull or overly stretch the sheepskin hide when wet.

-To keep the rolls clean and extend washing cycles, you may lightly spray Scotch Guard the rolls.
+To keep the rolls clean and extend washing cycles, you may Scotch Guard the rolls.

 Cotton Comfort pads: